Book an appointment with us, or search the directory to find the right lawyer for you directly through the app.Find out more

-Hassan A. Eltahir is a senior associate in Al Tamimi & Company’s Litigation and Legislative Drafting departments.
+Hassan A. Eltahir is a Partner in Al Tamimi & Company’s Litigation and Legislative Drafting departments.
 Hassan has extensive experience in legislative drafting, and advising on litigious matters as well as representing client in the litigation casein both the UAE and Sudan.

 He graduated in 1996 from the University of Omdurman – Sudan with a Bachelor of Law and Sharia.
 In November 2009, Hassan was awarded a masters degree in human rights and criminal justice from the University of Aberdeen in the United Kingdom.
 Apart from his well developed skills in legislative drafting and contractual drafting Hassan also has a good knowledge of international commercial arbitration and intellectual property.

 Since 1997 he has worked as a lawyer, a private advocate and in the Ministry of Justice as a legal counsel.
 During his work as an advocate, he was involved in providing legal advice in various law branches such as company law, intellectual property, insurance law and labour law as well as conducting litigation before all courts in Sudan and in UAE as in-house litigation lawyer at Al Tamimi & Company.